News & Events

 PARISH COUNCILLOR VACANCY

-At the last meeting of the Parish Council, the vice chairman (Dr Nigel King-Tours) announced that he was stepping down from the Council.
-The Chairman thanked him for his service and commitment to the community.
+At the last meeting of the Parish Council, the Chairman (Jamie Coad) announced that he was stepping down from the Council.
+The acting Chairman thanked him for his service and commitment to the community.

 The Address of the Returning Officer is Horsham District Council, Parkside, Chart Way